 Router’s Position

-The location of the router makes sense of its overall performance and speed.
+The location of the router makes sense for its overall performance and speed.
 If the router is too far, it may cause trouble for your device to catch on to signals.

 Over-crowded Wi-Fi channel

 The router broadcasts Wi-Fi on specific radio frequency channels.
-When too many devices are connected to one Wi-Fi channel, it becomes overcrowded and causes a dropping on the internet.
+When too many devices are connected to one Wi-Fi channel, it becomes overcrowded and causes a drop in internet connectivity.

 Outdated Antivirus